galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

   - hexylena
 ---

-This tutorial is for developers and researchers routinely developing their own analysis scripts using bash, Python, Perl, Rscript or other scripting language.
+This tutorial is for developers and researchers routinely developing their own analysis scripts using bash, Python, Perl, Rscript or other scripting languages.

-It shows a quick way to bridge the gap between a working command line script and installing a real tool that "wraps" that script as a tool in Galaxy.
+It shows a convenient way to bridge the gap between a working command line script and installing a real tool that "wraps" that script as a tool in Galaxy.

-The ToolFactory itself is developed as a Galaxy tool, run in the usual Galaxy tool interface.
+The ToolFactory is a Galaxy tool, run in the usual Galaxy tool interface.
+The ToolFactory Appliance makes it available ready to run on a local workstation or high end laptop using
-This first tutorial is an introduction and it offers broad guidance.
+Docker.

-It is up to the user to adapt it to their own work.
-An [Advanced ToolFactory tutorial]({% link topics/dev/tutorials/tool-generators-advanced/tutorial.md %}) is available if the material here is relevant to your needs.
+This first tutorial is an introduction.
+It shows how the Appliance can be installed locally and shows how the ToolFactory works.
+The reader can determine if it can be adapted to their work.
+If so, an [Advanced ToolFactory tutorial]({% link topics/dev/tutorials/tool-generators-advanced/tutorial.md %}) is available if the material here is relevant to your needs and you would like to learn more details about the different kinds of tools and features the ToolFactory offers.

 Experienced galaxy tool developers already have specialised tools and training to suit their needs so may not gain much from this material.
 Users new to Galaxy from other scientific disciplines not yet familiar with the manual tool development process, may find the ToolFactory appliance useful for familiarising themselves with tool development in Galaxy.

 > ### {% icon tip %} The ToolFactory appliance provides a fully featured Galaxy server.
-> - The user works with a private local desktop Galaxy server, ideal for tinkering with or for developing new tools for new kinds of scientists using Galaxy.
+> - It is a private local desktop Galaxy server, ideal for tinkering and experimentation, learning how the Galaxy server works and for developing new tools for new kinds of scientists using Galaxy.
-> - Any Galaxy tool from the toolshed can be installed.
+> - Any Galaxy tool from the toolshed can be installed and used.
 > - Any reasonably simple script can be generated as a tool.
-> - Newly generated tools appear in the tool menu after a refresh, and can be viewed and used as the user will see them.
+> - Newly generated tools appear in the tool menu after a refresh, and can immediately be viewed and used as the user will see them.
-> - Tool generation jobs can be rerun after editing the form to make changes.
+> - Tool generation jobs can be rerun after editing the form to make changes to the tool the user will see in Galaxy.
-> - It is a Toolfactory flavour of the well known [docker-galaxy-stable resource](https://github.com/bgruening/docker-galaxy-stable/compose).
+> - The Appliance is a Toolfactory flavour of the [docker-galaxy-stable resource](https://github.com/bgruening/docker-galaxy-stable/compose).
->       - Documentation on connecting the appliance to a cluster for getting real work done with newly generated tools can be found there.
+>       - Documentation on connecting the appliance to a cluster for getting real work done with newly generated tools can be found at that repository.
->       - It can be backed up or treated as a pop-up because it can easily be deleted when no longer needed.
+>       - It can be backed up and persisted for as long as required, or it can be treated as a throw-away instance and deleted when no longer needed.
 >       - There is almost zero technical friction if Docker and docker-compose are already installed.
+Only time is required.
 >       - Usefulness will depend on sufficient hardware.
 Plenty of cores, RAM and disk storage are needed.
 >       - On a modern workstation it will perform well out of the box.
->       - It can be run on high end laptops but will struggle on older consumer grade low memory/cpu core hardware.
+>       - It can be run on high end laptops but will struggle on older domestic hardware with little RAM and few CPU cores.
 {: .tip }